PySimpleSQL/pysimplesql/README.md

 # In the above example, this was all done in the background, as we used convenience functions to add record navigation buttons.
 # However, we could have made our own buttons and mapped them to events.
 Below is such an example
 frm.map_event('Edit.Restaurant.First', db['Restaurant'].First)  # button control with the key of 'Edit.Restaurant.First'
-# mapped to the Data.First method
+# mapped to the DataSet.First method
 frm.map_event('Edit.Restaurant.Previous', db['Restaurant'].Previous)
 frm.map_event('Edit.Restaurant.Next', db['Restaurant'].Next)
 frm.map_event('Edit.Restaurant.Last', db['Restaurant'].Last)